CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 They operate by having recirculating balls rolling in the nut instead of having sliding interfaces between the threads and the nut.

 The downside is that these are much more expensive than either normal leadscrews or belts.

+If you cheap out on ballscrews, though, they can be no better than ordinary leadscrews.

 # Z Motion Arrangements